couchbaselabs/sdk-rfcs/rfc/0075-faster-failover-and-configuration-push.md

 4. `ClustermapChangeNotificationBrief` (`0x1f`).
 The SDK should always subscribe for configuration notifications, if the server supports it, and fallback to polling if it does not.

-5. SDK should not emit configuration refresh request if there is one already in-flight.
+5. SDK should track which revision was used when last `GET_CLUSTER_CONFIG` was sent.
+So that if new request comes with the same revision or older, it should be ignored.
 This should be independent of the source of the signal, as it might come from all the nodes during rebalance when the configuration push is enabled, or from `NotMyVbucket` responses.

 6. [OPTIONAL] `SnappyEverywhere` (`0x13`).
 The SDK should be ready that KV engine might send Snappy-compressed payload with any of the response types (including push notifications).
 Check datatype `SNAPPY` (`0x02`).